 The Nomination Committee and the Compensation Committee shall generally consist of approximately five members, respectively.
 As a general rule, a majority of the members shall be selected from outside of the Company, and the chairman shall be one of the outside members.
-As of the date of submission of this report, all five() Outside Directors of the Company serve on both committees, and the chairman is an Outside Director.
+As of the date of submission of this report, all six of the Outside Directors are members of both committees, and the committee has an Outside Director as chairman.